marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

         .withPassword("password")
         .withDatabaseName("experimentDB");
 ```
-Than run database migration scripts (eg. Flyway).
+Then run database migration scripts (eg. Flyway).
 Even empty test will validate if your migrations are executed properly.
 As a good practice, you should remember about cleaning the state - delete inserted rows.

 ## Example of DB IntegrationTest